 Contact Procurement Services at least six weeks prior to the desired move date, so new employees receive the best possible service.
-Contact Sharon Tong before arranging any relocations.
+Contact Procurement Services before arranging any relocations.

 Verify with your supervisor or department head that the appropriate approvals to hire are in place and the employee has been offered assistance with moving expenses.

 - Initiate moving arrangements

 - If requester accepts the following quote, a purchase requisition will be initiated

 Create an appropriately authorized purchase order requisition, including name, current address, and telephone number(s) of the employee, and account, fund, sub code to be charged.

 - Attach Move Questionnaire PDF

 - Relocation Tax Agreement (applicable to household moves)